wso2/docs-is/en/docs/setup/configuring-cache-layers.md

 capacity=5000
 ```

-This will add the following custom `CacheManager` configuration in `<IS_HOME>/repository/conf/identity/identity.xml`.
+This will add the following custom `CacheManager` configuration to `<IS_HOME>/repository/conf/identity/identity.xml`.

 ```xml
 <CacheManager name="sampleCacheManager">